virtimus/tinyHomeServer/bootstrap/androidtv-userland.md

 ## Accessing Your device

-- make sure You switched on usb debug on Your device
+- make sure You enabled developer mode and switched on usb debug on Your device

 - install android adb/scrcpy